open/close all folders

 - The Orion slave girls from Star Trek, though it's debated as to who's really in control.

 - In an episode of Star Trek: Enterprise, this is subverted, because it turns out that Orion women rule their society, using hormones that Mind Control all men.
 This has become Fanon Discontinuity for obvious reasons, and the recent Star Trek film seems to have made this outright Canon Discontinuity.

 - Also, Drusilla from the original series episode with the Ancient Rome planet. ("For this evening, I was told I am your slave.
 Command me.")

 - Babylon 5: The first season introduces Adira Tyree, a Centauri dancer and Love Interest to Londo who is actually a slave to a man named Trakis, who is using her to get close to Londo to get ahold of his Purple Files.

 - The titular character of Aida, an Ethiopian slave brought to Egypt and forced to work for the princess.
 Unfortunately, the guy the princess likes falls for Aida instead.

-- Dialogue after the marriage indicates he knows fully well what you did and approves of your cunning.
-It's implied that she finds him a better catch than anything she could have gotten otherwise and that he's just happy she's willing.
+- In Morrowind, the quest to be named Zainab Nerevarine involves passing one off as a high-born Telvanni noble.
+However, only an attractive slave will do, so the PC is tasked with using an aphrodisiac known as Telvanni Bug Musk on her to make her irresistible.
+Thankfully, she likes her new role (as the bride of an Ashlander chief) better than her life as a slave.
+(Dialogue after the marriage indicates the chief knows full well what you did and approves of your cunning.
+It's implied that she finds him a better catch than anything she could have gotten otherwise and that he's just happy she's willing.)

 - "Fancy Girls" were usually attractive women who were specifically groomed and sold as sex slaves or house maids during slavery in the U.S.